-Lockers for the students to keep their respective belongings and the keys will be issued to the students through the sports department.
+Lockers; where the students can keep their respective belongings and the keys will be issued to the students through the sports department.
 Students leaving the SUC due to cancellation, transfer to other institution or graduation are requested to return the key to the concerned person.